kangruixiang/gpmchecker/README.md

 ## Python

 Python 2 comes installed by default on Mac and needs to be updated to 3.
 To do so, headover to https://www.python.org/downloads/ and download the latest version.
-After you follow the instructions and install python, open up the Terminal and type "python3."
+After you follow the instructions and install python, open up the terminal and type "python3."
 You should see something similar to this:

 ```
 Python 3.5.3 (v3.5.3:1880cb95a742, Jan 16 2017, 08:49:46)